 What Abraxane looks like and contents of the pack

 Abraxane is a white to yellow powder for dispersion for infusion.
-Abraxane is available in glass vials containing 100 mg or 250 mg of paclitaxel formulated as albumin bound nanoparticles.
+Abraxane is available in glass vials containing 100 mg of paclitaxel formulated as albumin bound nanoparticles.

 Each pack contains 1 vial.